-Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 50.
+- Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 50.
 Counts as Engineering Concepts for ABET, total units Engineering Concepts = 85.
-Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE (see pages 22 and 23 for details).
-See page 111 for list of electives.
+Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE; details on page 22.
+See list of electives on page 113.